-Others attested to a "Really nice working atmosphere and still some genuine leftover excitement as to how the firm might look in 5 -10 years following the Womble combination (Wombination?)".
+Others attest to a "Really nice working atmosphere and still some genuine leftover excitement as to how the firm might look in 5 -10 years following the Womble combination (Wombination?)".

 Prior to the merger, assistants told us there was a "relaxed, friendly atmosphere", although there was a sense that it "wants to be national but can't break its mentality away from regional southwest."

-In the RollOnFriday Firm of the Year 2020 Survey, lawyers said the firm "has ambitions to become an international force but it needs to professionalise it's support staff and the way of thinking of its fee earners.
-There is still to much of a 9 to 5, parochial mindset."
+Lawyers said the firm "has ambitions to become an international force but it needs to professionalise it's support staff and the way of thinking of its fee earners.
+There is still too much of a 9 to 5, parochial mindset."
 A trainee said "some partners definitely need to go on that world cruise and stay there."

 NB stated salaries are for London.
 In the regions, first year trainees receive £22-28,000, second years £27-30,000, and NQs £37,500-42,000.